marcuslindblom/marcuslindblom/values.md

 ---
 layout: page
-title:
+title: Our core values
-permalink: /values
+permalink: /values/
 ---

-ALIGNED AND DRIVEN BY A SHARED SET OF VALUES
+## ALIGNED AND DRIVEN BY A SHARED SET OF VALUES

-## OUR CORE VALUES